 Years of research and DNA analysis have helped me find the identity of my great-great grandfather.

 My great-grandmother was illegitimate, raised in a foster home, and born before birth certificates, but I have found her dad.
-With no record of my connection to my great-great grandfather’s family, I have discovered who he was with the help of DNA and statistics.
+With no record of my connection to my great-great-grandfather’s family, I have discovered who he was with the help of DNA and statistical analysis.

 His name was John Gruard McCaskey, and he was a self-made millionaire by the time he was 30.
 After years of successful ventures in the oil and sauerkraut businesses, he died at his desk at the age of 49.
-John married and had five children to his wife, but she died in a car crash a few years before his death.
-So, after her death, he set up a trust that cared for his brother, sister, and kids—except for his illegitimate daughter—after his death.
+John married and had five children with his wife, but she died in a car crash a few years before his death.
+So, after her death, he set up a trust to take care of his brother, sister, and kids—but not his illegitimate daughter—after his death.
 The trust was funded with the equivalent of more than $56 million today.

-It is an incredible story and not the one I expected.
-My great-grandmother, Agnes Saxton, was born as Agnes Florence Thornton on July 22, 1896, in Cleveland.
-That would make her 128.
+It is an incredible story and not the one I expected when I started looking for my great-grandmother’s dad.
+Agnes Saxton was born July 22, 1896, in Cleveland, Ohio, as Agnes Florence Thornton.
+She would be 128 in 2024.
 Her mother, Sarah “Sadie” Eccles Lewis, gave birth to her in a home for unwed mothers.
-Agnes went to live with another family almost at once.
-Another man, named Matthew Stevenson, was said to be her father.
-Actually, it was hard for me to find out that he was not.
-I am his namesake, after all.
+Agnes went to live with another family almost immediately after her birth.
+Another man, Matthew Stevenson, was said to be her father.
+I wish I knew when that rumor started, and if Agnes knew more about her past than she told her kids.
+My stories come from them, and especially my grandfather and his sister, Dorothy.
+But he was not.
+DNA results proved that I was not related to other known descendants in the Stevenson family.
+It was hard for me to find out that he was not my great-great-grandfather because my first name came from his.

 Sycamore Roots

 Nevertheless, this is a story that keeps getting better.
-Among other things, my great-great grandfather has his own Wikipedia page.
+Among other things, my great-great-grandfather has his own Wikipedia page.
 Meanwhile, there are some surprising similarities between him and the rest of the family.
 For example, his grandson—my grandfather, Donald Dean Saxton Sr.—was a mining engineer who also traveled the world in search of coal, as mentioned in his news obituary that ran in the Pittsburgh Post-Gazette.
 He, too, was a self-made millionaire by the time he was 30.
-It seems like the bulldog tenacity that some of us inherited may have come from him.
-In fact, we even look like him, and especially my dad.
+It seems like the bulldog tenacity that my grandfather inherited may have come from John.
+We even look like him, and especially my dad.

 Bleeding Black & Gold